 HCC Podcast 1: Introduction to understanding

-Shealan is conducting a series of interviews with John to explore the importance of understanding yourself.
+Shealan has conducted a series of interviews with John to explore the importance of understanding yourself.
 In their first podcast John outlines the background to the Understanding Yourself resources and explains why it's important to understand ourselves and our temperaments.
 He gives a brief explanation of the four temperaments - the Melancholic and Phlegmatic introverts and Choleric and Sanguine extroverts - and the interaction between the introvert and extrovert temperaments within us.

 Click here to download the podcast 'Introduction to understanding'

 We are born with our temperaments and cannot swap them; however we can understand the temperaments we have and use them to the full.
 An understanding of our different temperaments and how they interact within us helps us to understand the way we think and feel and makes sense of many of the dilemmas and contradictory emotions we all experience.
 To explore the way our temperaments interact within us and the different temperament combinations in more detail click here.

 A few helpful points to remember